vkbo/novelWriter/docs/source/write_projects.rst

 dialog.
 A project can be removed from this list by selecting it and pressing the :kbd:`Del` key.

 Project-specific settings are available in :guilabel:`Project Settings` in the :guilabel:`Project` menu.
 See further details below in the :ref:`a_proj_settings` section.
+Details about the project, including word counts, and a table of contents with word and page counts, is available through the :guilabel:`Project Details` dialog.

 .. _a_proj_roots: